samiuljoy/samiuljoy.github.io/demo/ssg.md

 Well, you can use it if;

 #.
 You're converting a file from markown to html
-#. you're deploying a website and want to create file structure automatically
+#.
+You're deploying a website and want to create file structure automatically
-#. if you dont love writing html syntax files and love markdown files
+#.
+If you dont love writing html files and love markdown files
-#. if you love speed
+#.
+If you love speed and efficiency

 ## Should I try it?